segmentio/segment-docs/src/connections/destinations/catalog/kafka/index.md

 Data will be sent to Kafka in JSON format only.
 Avro, Protobuf and other formats are not yet supported.

-### Which authentication formats are supported?
+### Which authentication mechanisms are supported?

+The Authentication Mechanism is controlled with the **Authentication Mechanism** Setting field.

 The following SASL based authentication mechanisms are supported: **Plain**, **SCRAM-SHA-256**, **SCRAM-SHA-512** and **AWS**.
 **Client Certificate** auth is also supported.

 ### How is Partitioning controlled?

-The **Send** Action provides allows for multiple ways to specify which an event should be sent to.
+The **Send** Action provides multiple ways to specify which Partition an event should be sent to.

 1) The **Partition** field: Use this field to specify the name of the Partition to send the event to.
 2) The **Default Partition** field: Use this field to specify a default Partition.
 This will be used when value is provided in the **Partition** field.